gz-loginbz/community-scripts/CloneTools/README.md

-# `db_clone` BigCouch cloning tool
+# `db_clone`: a one-way BigCouch duplication tool

-`db_clone` is an erlang tool to copy some or all databases from one Bigcouch cluster to another, with options for pruning CDRs and voicemail during transfer.
+`db_clone` is a purpose made erlang tool to copy some or all kazoo databases from one Bigcouch cluster to another, with options for pruning CDRs and voicemail during transfer.

 ## About the utility